algolia/docsearch/docs/src/run-your-own.md

 ---

 The version of DocSearch we provide for free is one hosted on our own servers, running every 24 hours.
-If you need to update your results more often than that, or need to index content sitting behind a firewall, you might want to run the crawler yourself.
+To update your results more often than that, or to index content sitting behind a firewall, you might want to run the crawler yourself.

 The code of DocSearch is Open-Source, and we packaged it as a Docker